Ashraf-DS/calculator-devops/README.md

 # calculator-devops
 # Scientific Calculator with DevOps
-## DevOps tool chain i have used

 # I have implemented whole  pipeline  which includes the following :
-1. Using a ​ source control management​ tool - like GitHub, GitLab, BitBucket etc
+1. Using a **source control management tool - like GitHub, GitLab, BitBucket  so  i have used here GitHub as SCM
-2. Testing​ - test your code using either JUnit, Selenium, PyUnit and many more
+2. **Testing** - tested my  code using **Junit
-3. Build​ - build your code using tool like Maven, Gradle, Ant and many more
+3. **Build** - builded my code using tool **Maven
-4. Continuous Integration​ - Continuous integrate your code using tool like Jenkins, GitLab CLI, Travis CLI, and many more
+4. **Continuous Integration** - Continuous integrated my  code using  **Jenkins
-5. Containerize​ - Containerize your code using Docker.
+5. **Containerize** - Containerized my code using **Docker.
-6. Push your created Docker image to ​ Docker hub​.
+6. Pushed my created Docker image to **Docker hub.
-7. Deployment​ - Do configuration management and deployment using either Chef, Puppet, Ansible, Rundeck.
-Using these do configuration management and pull your docker image and run it on the managed hosts.
+7. **Deployment** - Done configuration management and deployment using  Ansible.
+Using this i have done configuration management and then  pulled my docker image and after that i ran it on the managed hosts.
-8. For Deployment you can either do it on your ​ local machine​ or on Kubernetes cluster or OpenStack cloud.
-You can also use Amazon AWS or Google Cloud or some other 3rd party cloud.
+8. Deployment i have done on my local machine on VM

-9. Monitoring​ - for monitoring use the ELK stack.
-Use a log file to do the monitoring.
-Generate the log file for your mini project and pass in your ELK stack.
+9. **Monitoring** - for monitoring i have used the ELK stack.
+Use a log file to do the monitoring.Generated the log file  and  then passed that into ELK stack.